Soosaynah/studbud/README.md

         }
       }
 ```
-The mainpage maintained the key component of the pomodoro timer being situated in the middle of the webpage when being translated from mockup to prototype.
-However, to maintain the illusion of a larger screen, I opted for __transparent and semi transparent backgrounds__ for the pomodoro timer, dictionary, task todo list, and media player.
-This provides a background for text to be read against as well as help distinguish components of the web application from eacher.
+The homepage maintained the key component of the pomodoro timer being situated in the middle of the webpage when being translated from mockup to prototype.
+However, to maintain the illusion of a larger screen, I opted for __transparent and semi transparent backgrounds__ for the pomodoro timer, dictionary, task todo list, and music player.
+This provides a background for text to be read against as well as help distinguish components of the web application from each other.
 Therefore, __improving legibility, contrast and visibility.__

 A __sticky progress bar__ was created by fixing its position to the top of the web page.
-This allows it to be accessible and viewable throughout the scrolling process when the web app is viewed in from various device screens that require to scroll down.
-This bar visually shows the elapsed time from when the pomodoro timer started as well as a visual indicator of the amount of time remaining.
+This allows it to be accessible and viewable throughout the scrolling process when the web app is viewed from various screen sizes that require to scroll down.
+This bar __visually shows the elapsed time__ from when the pomodoro timer started as well as a visual indicator of the amount of time remaining.
 ### CSS
 ```CSS
 /* Progress bar at top of page to show visial indication of elapsed time */